queenmcsteve/team-profile-generator/README.md

 # Installation Instructions

-run `npm i` to install dependencies
+Clone the repository from Github and download node.
+This application requires file system and inquierer modules of node, as well as jest if testing is required.
+Run `npm i` to install these dependencies.

 # Usage

-run `node index.js` to start the program, then follow the prompts.
+Run `node index.js` to start the program, then follow the prompts.

 # Contributing